 According to Art Hyde Jr (son of Congressional Airport owner Arthur Hyde), “I understand Arthur Godfrey flew at Congressional & may have learned how to fly there.”

-Congressional airport operated continuously for 30 years, with the exception of a brief closure during 1942.
+Congressional Airport operated continuously for 30 years, with the exception of a brief wartime closure during 1942.

 A circa 1942-43 aerial view looking southwest at Congressional Airport from the 1945 AAF Airfield Directory (courtesy of Scott Murdock)